-1. DISTRICT RESPONSIBILITIES
+DISTRICT RESPONSIBILITIES

-- 1.1.
-Education is the primary purpose of the district.
-The educational programs in Chilliwack schools shall include curriculum topics and learning resources that reaffirm the inclusion of all members of our community regardless of sexual orientation or gender identity.
-In addition, staff shall have resources and training available to help them promote the values of the district and its vision. - 1.2.
-The district shall build greater awareness of and responsiveness to the harmful effects of isolation resulting from homophobic and or transphobic discrimination. - 1.3.
-The district shall develop, promote and implement respectful and proactive strategies and measures to support students, staff and community members of all sexual orientations or gender identities. - 1.4.
-The district shall establish consistent and widely understood and maintained schoolbased policies and practices to ensure that 2 Spirit, Lesbian, Gay, Bisexual, Transgendered, Queer/Questioning, Intersex, Asexual, Plus, (2SLGBTQIA+) members of school communities and their families are welcomed, accepted and included in all aspects of education and school life.
+- Education is the primary purpose of the District.
+The educational programs in the District shall include curriculum topics and learning resources that support the inclusion of all members of our community regardless of sexual orientation and/or gender identity or expression.
+In addition, staff shall have resources and training available to help them promote the District's values and vision. - 2.
+The District shall build greater awareness of and responsiveness to the harmful effects of isolation resulting from homophobic and/or transphobic discrimination. - 3.
+The District shall develop, promote, and implement respectful, proactive strategies and measures to support students, staff, and community members of all sexual orientations and/or gender identities or expressions. - 4.
+The District shall establish consistent, widely understood and maintained policies, procedures and practices to ensure that 2 Spirit, Lesbian, Gay, Bisexual, Transgendered, Queer/Questioning, Intersex, Asexual, Plus, (2SLGBTQIA+) members of school communities and their families are welcomed, accepted and included in all aspects of the learning and working environment. - 5.
+The District will provide staff with professional development opportunities on relevant provisions of the School Act, Charter of Rights and Freedoms, and Human Rights Code, to increase awareness of our legal obligation to provide inclusive and respectful learning and working environments, and to promote action, dialogue, respect, and understanding.

-2. CONDUCT
+SCHOOL AND STAFF RESPONSIBILITIES

-- 2.1.
-The district is committed to acting when there is evidence of discrimination and harassment as a result of sexual orientation, gender identity and expression. - 2.2.
-Each school code of conduct shall include statements that prohibit language or behaviour that degrades or incites hatred, prejudice, discrimination or harassment towards others on the basis of sexual orientation, gender identity and expression. - 2.3.
-All staff have the individual and collective responsibility to identify discriminatory attitudes and behaviours of students, staff and community members and strive to eliminate systemic inequities and barriers for students, staff and community members who identify themselves based on sexual orientation, gender identity and expression.

-- 2.4.
-All staff have an obligation to intervene in any interaction involving the use of homophobic and or transphobic statements, comments, and behaviours regardless of the speaker's intentions, and to convey that such comments are against policy and will not be tolerated in the school/worksite community. - 2.5.
-The Safe and Caring Schools policies should be shared and reviewed annually as part of student and staff orientation to a school year and similar practices should be undertaken at all district sites.
+- 1. The District is committed to taking effective action in response to discrimination and harassment based on sexual orientation and/or gender identity or expression. - 2.
+Each school code of conduct shall include statements that prohibit discriminatory or harassing language or behaviour based on sexual orientation and/or gender identity or expression in accordance with Administrative Procedure 321: Student Code of Conduct. - 3.
+All staff have the individual and collective responsibility to identify and strive to eliminate systemic inequities and barriers for students, staff and community members which are based on, or arise from, sexual orientation and/or gender identity or expression. - 4.
+All staff have an obligation to intervene in any interaction involving the use of homophobic and or transphobic statements, comments, and behaviours regardless of the speaker's intentions, unless intervention could threaten the health or safety of the staff member, or another person.
+When these incidents occur, they must be brought to the attention of school administration or site supervisor immediately. - 5.
+Policy 313 and Administrative Procedure 355: Safe Schools will be shared and reviewed annually as part of student and staff orientation to a school year, and similar practices should be undertaken at all District sites.

-3. CURRICULAR LEARNING, LIBRARY RESOURCES, SPORTS, FIELD EXPERIENCES
+CURRICULAR LEARNING, LIBRARY RESOURCES, SPORTS, FIELD EXPERIENCES, and EVENTS